ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

 Converting a raster to a vector

 If you have some raster-based elements that you’d like to include in your JAI Vectors image, Inkscape has got you covered.
-You’ll just need to convert those elements into vectors and [here’s a tutorial on how to do that](https://inkscape.org/doc/tutorials/tracing/tutorial-tracing.html).
+You’ll just need to convert those elements into vectors and <a href="https://inkscape.org/doc/tutorials/tracing/tutorial-tracing.html" target="_blank"> here’s a tutorial on how to do that</a>.

 ### 3.2.4 Saving the image